Grey subsets of Polish spaces

-In usual terminology, this lemma says that if a semi-norm $H$ on a Polish group $G$ is Baire-measurable and for any $\varepsilon >0$ the set of $g$ such that $H(g) \le \varepsilon$ is non meagre, then $H$ must be continuous.
+In usual terminology, this lemma says that if a semi-norm $H$ on a completely metrisable topological group $G$ is Baire-measurable and for any $\varepsilon >0$ the set of $g$ such that $H(g) \le \varepsilon$ is non meagre, then $H$ must be continuous.